 To learn more about POP vs. IMAP connections, please check out this article.

 If you wish to change your email configuration from POP to IMAP, follow this guide.

 Your HostPapa email settings should be as follows:

 Incoming Mail Server (POP3): mail.YOUR_DOMAIN.com

 Outgoing Mail Server (SMTP): mail.YOUR_DOMAIN.com

 Please replace YOUR_DOMAIN.com with the actual domain name you are using for your email.

-Username is the full email address including the @your_domain.com.
+The username is the full email address, including the @your_domain.com.
 Please do not use your cPanel username.